Laugenbrezeln — or soft pretzels — are popular German snacks between meals.

 - Place wax paper on a baking sheet.

 - De-gas (punch down) the dough and divide into 12 (2-ounce) pieces.
-Form into balls.
+Form the dough into balls.
 Using very little flour, form balls into 1-foot long strands, thicker in the middle and tapering towards the ends.

 - Take each strand and roll out again to form 2-foot strands.
 Twist into a pretzel shape, using a little water to make the ends stick to the loop.
 Experienced pretzel bakers can flip pretzels into shape in the air, but most people have to coax them.